 - How their participation benefits them.

 In addition to ensuring that you know the answers to these questions, we recommend including an introductory paragraph at the top of each test, explaining its purpose.
-Here’s an example we’ve adapted from this source:
+Here’s an example:

 Please complete this survey as thoroughly and honestly as possible.
 There are no right or wrong answers, and while some items may be more relevant to your case than others, we encourage you to answer all questions.
 Your responses will provide insight into how we’re doing and how we can better help you progress toward your goals.
 Your individual survey information will be shared with our care team only.